Ben Sasse, Nebraska Republican, rips into ‘pajama-boy Nazi’ Richard Spencer in lengthy Twitter rant

 A news report about Russia’s alleged weaponization of social media has set off a spat between white nationalist Richard Spencer and Sen. Ben Sasse, Nebraska Republican.

-The row erupted Thursday morning after Mr. Spencer took aim at Mr. Sasse for tweeting a Reuters article about Russian internet trolls and continued into Friday morning after the lawmaker unleashed on the National Policy Institute president in the form of an 11-tweet-long Twitter tirade.
+The row erupted Thursday morning after Mr. Spencer took aim at Mr. Sasse for tweeting a Reuters article about Russian internet trolls and continued into Friday afternoon after the lawmaker unleashed on the National Policy Institute president in the form of an 11-tweet-long Twitter tirade.

 The Reuters report suggested that Russian trolls could be fueling the current debate about professional athletes’ national anthem protests, and Mr. Sasse shared it from his Twitter account in a tweet accusing Russian President Vladimir Putin’s government of stoking “both sides of every divide” in American social discourse.